Glench/snuggle/README.md

 * Caches the latest compiled/minimized files so you only recompile the files that have changed.

+* Automatically rewrites URLs in files to work in resultant combined files.

 Install
 -------
     npm install snuggle